rust-lang/rust/text/0000-impl-specialization.md

 something like `<=alt` backwards-compatibly, since the latter allows strictly more specializations (i.e. only changes things in cases that would have previously generated an error).

+### Explicit ordering

+Another, perhaps more palatable alternative would be to take the specialization rule proposed in this RFC, but have some other way of specifying precedence when that rule can't resolve it -- perhaps by explicit priority numbering.
+That kind of mechanism is usually noncompositional, but due to the orphan rule, it's a least a crate-local concern.
+Like the alternative rule above, it could be added backwards compatibly if needed, since it only enables new cases.

 # Unresolved questions